 What is the PE & Sports Premium?

 Since 2013-14 the government has provided money to support PE and Sport in primary schools.
 The funding is jointly provided by the Departments for Education, Health and Culture, Media and Sport, and goes directly to primary schools for head teachers to spend on improving the quality of sport and PE for all their children.
-Each school receives £8,000 plus an extra £5 per pupil (aged 5+) each year.
-At Eldwick that means £9,915 a year (2016-17).
+This year (2017-18) each school receives £16,000 plus an extra £10 per pupil (aged 5+) each year.
 The money can only be spent on areas that will enhance the basic sport and PE provision in school.

 Purpose of the funding